 Wood Pallet Garden Tools Rack

 Do you find that your long-handled garden tools like shovels, rakes, and hoes are always falling down?
 This instant hack is the ultimate lightning-quick do-it-yourself project.
 Since wood pallets don't always come in mint condition, this is a great way to use up one of your dirtier wood pallets.
 Attach the back side of the pallet to your shed wall with four screws and that's it, you're done.
-With this kind of do-it-yourself pallet project, doesn't organization feel great?Continue to 21 of 25 below.
+With this kind of do-it-yourself pallet project, organization feels great!Continue to 21 of 25 below.

 Wood Pallet Fireplace Surround

 Warm, cozy, and definitely one of a kind, this wood pallet fireplace surround is a weekend project that lets you exercise your creative skills.
 Stacey, over at the design blog Addison Meadows Lane, gives you detailed instructions, down to the very last screw and nail.
 But you can do whatever you want and make it your own.